 Memorable | One of the Best

-Of the many must-eat foods in New Orleans, a po-boy sandwich rates high on the list; and of the restaurants where you want to eat one, Mother’s belongs among the elite.
+Of the many must-eat foods in New Orleans, a po-boy sandwich rates high on the list.
+Of the restaurants where you want to eat one, Mother’s belongs among the elite.

 A blue-collar cafeteria with blue-ribbon Creole fare, this venerable establishment makes what is known as a “Ferdi Special,” which is baked ham, roast beef, and plenty of gravy, along with cabbage, pickles, mayo, and mustard, all piled into a length of crisp-crusted bread.
 It is a kaleidoscopic eating experience, but to our tongues, confusing.
 We prefer getting an all-roast-beef po-boy, with sliced beef and plenty of “debris,” which is the New Orleans word for all the tiny bits and pieces that fall of the roast and wallow in its juices as it cooks and is carved.
 Beef, debris, and enough gravy to moisten the fleecy insides of the bread make one deliriously delicious sandwich!
 It is even possible to get a po-boy made ONLY of debris, which is simply too luscious for words.